ranfysvalle02/blog-drafts/self-attention.md

 In this blog post, we will explore the concept of attention through a Python code snippet that uses the self-attention mechanism to predict the next word in a sentence.

+We will implement a basic language model that uses **self-attention** to predict the next word in a sentence.

+The core functionality relies on the self-attention mechanism.

+Here's a breakdown:

+* **Self-Attention**: This is the key concept used in the `calculate_self_attention` function.
+It allows the model to focus on relevant parts of the input sequence (the sentence) when predicting the next word.

+* **Word Embeddings**: The model uses randomly generated embeddings to represent each word.
+These embeddings are then projected into query, key, and value vectors which are used for calculating the attention weights.

+**Overall, the model can be considered a simple recurrent neural network (RNN) with a self-attention mechanism for next word prediction.** It demonstrates the core idea of self-attention but lacks the complexity of more advanced models like Transformers, which utilize this mechanism extensively.

 ```python
 import numpy as np
 ```